 If you are looking for cosmetic improvement why not invest in a product that you can use over and over again like some SPANX?
 Yes, it’s not the same, but at least there aren’t doctors saying it doesn’t work.
 You don’t have to worry about throwing your money away on snake oil.

 Let’s say that for some ridiculous reason, I ignore all the above red flags and decide, “Hey I want to try to sell this Crazy Wrap Thing.”
 Let’s look at the business of “It Works.”

 Let’s pretend that you want to make money by “It Works” distributor.
 If that’s the case, you can either try to sell the product to friends, family, strangers at a mark-up, or you can recruit people in your downline/pyramid/team.

 For the purposes of this presentation, it will be helpful to to have the It Works Compensation plan open to refer to.

 If you are looking to just sell product friends and family, you make a sale which the It Works refers to as a Retail Customer… as illustrated on page 1.

 So let’s say you are trying to be open and honest and say that you want to introduce them to “It Works” body wraps.
-Even if they show-up and love the product, they aren’t likely to buy from you.
+Even if they show-up and love the product, they probably aren’t likely to be long-term repeat customers.